 The most crucial stage in any data migration strategy is to create an appropriate plan to follow in order to reduce the chance of losing any data.

-A data migration plan is an important part of a data management process.
+A data migration plan is an important part of a data management strategy.
 It allows organizations to plan the movement of data from one environment to another.

 The first step in developing a data migration plan is identifying the business and technical requirements for the project.
 These requirements will determine what type of solution you need to implement, how long it will take, and how much it will cost.
 For example, if you are migrating your database from one server to another server with different hardware architecture, then you may need to use a third-party vendor that specializes in database migration.